Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 230.  ### Question230
-Which one is true about Definition of Done and Acceptance Criteria?
-Pick all that apply
+Which one is true about Definition of Done and Acceptance Criteria? (pick all that apply)

 - [ ] Acceptance Criteria should be passed for a feature in order to be called as complete and done
 - [x] Acceptance Criteria should be passed to ensure that a feature is working as expected